-Once your answers are done open the online application form (wufoo form), fill it out, copy and paste in your answers, and submit the form by July 31, 2022.
+Once your answers are done open the online application form (wufoo form), fill it out, copy and paste in your answers, and submit the form as soon as possible.

 You can apply for multiple positions but may only be selected for one GA staff position, however.
 Members of the GA Youth 2022 staff team and the Office of Lifespan Faith Engagement select GA Youth Staff.

 GA Youth Staff Positions

 GA Youth Community Care Team

 Work as a team with other youth participants to facilitate emergent pastoral and community care spaces for GA Youth Staff and attendees, as individuals and a whole.

 Connect youth with GA Chaplains, GA Covenant & Conflict Team, Safety Team, and any other support teams at GA.

 Coordinate with other GA Youth Staff as needed, before and during GA.

 Care Team adult advisor serves as support to Care Team youth and other GA Youth Staff members as needed, in addition to other Care Team duties.

 Work with other youth to cultivate relationships between attendees through fun, games, play, group facilitation, small group ministry, and networking.

 Care Team members should be excellent listeners, comfortable with one-on-one situations, and will learn leading up to GA who to connect youth with for additional support (GA Chaplains, GA Conflict and Covenant Team, Safety Team, etc.).
 Successful candidates will be able to communicate effectively and often with the rest of their team and the larger GA Youth Staff.

 The Care Team should be a calm, non-anxious presence.
 Counseling, mediation, or previous chaplain experience or training should be noted on your application and is preferred.

 GA Youth Worship Coordinator

 Work with youth at GA to plan emergent worshipful and faithful programming (grounding/centering, spiritual practices, healing stations, song breaks, etc).